livewire/livewire/docs/testing.md

 ### Asserting data from the view

-In addition to asserting the output of a rendered view, sometimes it's helpful to alternatively test the data being passed into the view.
+In addition to asserting the output of a rendered view, sometimes it's helpful to test the data being passed into the view.

-Here's the same test as above, this time testing view data rather than rendered output:
+Here's the same test as above, but testing the view data rather than the rendered output:

 ```php
 <?php